mroguljic/PixelCPETemplates/LA_trees_processing/README.md

     *  ./linkrootc++ test_standard_pt_bpix21_2t
 *  `./test_standard_pt_bpix21_2t` asks for input.
 We can do: `0.
 0. 0.
 1109 1 2 0 0` for example
 *  `./test_q_dist_pt_bpix21_2t` also asks for input.
 We can do: `0.
 4 0.
 1109 1 2 0 0` for example
 * We look at the two pdfs and see if the agreement is acceptable.
-We proceed with simulating the clusters required for template production or work on tweaking the TCAD model
+We proceed with simulating the clusters required for template production or work on tweaking the TCAD model.
+We focus on cluster sizes and charges.
+* The agreement can be improved by tuning the parameters in `q_dist_2t.txt`

 ## Testing the templates
 After creating a new set of templates, we have a folder such as `PixelCPETemplates/templates_32600`.
 Besides the templates, it should have clusters simulated at uniform spread of angles (instructions in "Pixelav simulation after template production" part of pixelav_simulation module).